William Bonin: 1981: Preliminary hearings

-Murder trials

-Los Angeles County
+1981–1982: Los Angeles murder trial

-On October 19, Bonin was brought to trial in Los Angeles County, charged with the murder of 12 of his victims whose bodies had been found within the county.
+On October 19, 1981, Bonin was brought to trial in Los Angeles County, charged with the murder of 12 of his victims whose bodies had been found within the county.
 He was tried before Superior Court Judge William Keene.
 The trial commenced on November 5.

 Norris, acting as prosecutor, sought the death penalty for each count of murder for which Bonin was tried.
 Norris described Bonin's routine and technique with regards to his victims' torture, and how he would reach the "climax of the orgy" by killing them.
 He asserted that Bonin murdered as a group sport, with accomplices that he had groomed because of their "low mentality".
-Miley and Munro testified against Bonin, describing their murders in graphic detail.
+Miley and Munro testified against Bonin, describing their murders in detail.
 Miley testified to his participation in the murders of Miranda and Macabe, describing how the two victims were beaten and tortured before being murdered.
 He said that Bonin had pressed a tire iron against Miranda's neck, and Miley "jumped down on him", killing him.

 The strategy of Charvet and Stewart was to challenge the credibility of the prosecution's witnesses, and to suggest that significant mitigating factors as to the causes of Bonin's behavior lay in the extensive physical, sexual, and emotional abuse he had endured throughout his early life.
-They summoned Dr. David Foster, an expert on the developmental effects of abuse on children, to testify as to the conclusions of his psychological examinations of Bonin.
-He stated that, as a result of repeated abandonment as a child, Bonin had not received the nurturing, protection, and behavioral feedback necessary for sufficient psychological development.
-He said the abuse of Bonin had been so consistent and prevalent that he was confused as to the differences between violence and love.

-In a direct rebuttal, the prosecution summoned forensic psychiatrist Park Dietz, a noted expert in impulse control disorder and sexual sadism disorder, who testified that Bonin's behavior was inconsistent with an inability to control his impulses, and that his actions were reflective of planning as opposed to impulsive behavior.
-He concluded that Bonin was a sexual sadist, and that although he suffered from an antisocial personality disorder, neither of these conditions had impaired his ability to control his actions.
+They summoned psychoanalyst David Foster, to testify on his prior psychological examinations of Bonin.
+Foster stated that, as a result of abandonment as a child, Bonin had not received the nurturing necessary for sufficient psychological development, and the abuse was so prevalent that Bonin became confused as to the difference between violence and love.
+The prosecution then summoned forensic psychiatrist Park Dietz, who, in contrast to Foster, testified that Bonin had not exhibited an inability to control his impulses, and that his actions were instead planned out.
+He concluded that Bonin was a sadomasochist with antisocial personality disorder, but that neither condition necessitated uncontrollable impulses.